 We provide our NEOs and other employees with a base salary to provide a fixed amount of compensation for services during the fiscal year.
 Base salaries and any increases or decreases thereto are subjectively determined by the committee for each of the NEOs on an individual basis, taking into consideration the factors described above, including an assessment of individual contributions to Company performance, length of tenure, compensation levels for comparable positions, internal equities among positions and, with respect to executives other than the Chief Executive Officer, the recommendations of the Chief Executive Officer.
-The base salaries for the Chief Executive Officer and Chief Financial Officer were initially set by the compensation committee for 2019 at \$600,000 and \$300,000, respectively.
-However, during 2019, Mr. Straehla and Mr. Layton each offered a 10% voluntary reduction in annual base pay effective September 30, 2019, which continued throughout 2020.
-For details regarding 2020 annual base salaries, see "Compensation Tables-2020 Summary Compensation Table" below.
+During 2019, Mr. Straehla and Mr. Layton each offered a 10% voluntary reduction in annual base pay effective September 30, 2019, and such reduced salaries remained in effect throughout 2020 and 2021.
+See "Compensation Tables -2021 Summary Compensation Table" below.

-In February 2021, the compensation committee reviewed the base salaries of each of the Chief Executive Officer and Chief Financial Officer and did not recommend any changes to their respective base salaries.
-As a result, the base salaries for the Chief Executive Officer and Chief Financial Officer for 2021 remained at the 2020 levels, but continued to be subject to the 10% voluntary reduction in annual base pay.
+In February 2022, the compensation committee reviewed the base salaries of each of the Chief Executive Officer and Chief Financial Officer and did not recommend any changes to their respective base salaries.
+As a result, the base salaries for the Chief Executive Officer and Chief Financial Officer for 2022 remained at the 2021 levels and continued to be subject to the 10% voluntary reduction in annual base pay.

-NEO 2021 Base Salary
+NEO .
+2021 Base Salary Change from 2020 Base Salary

-Arty Straehla \$540,000(1)
+Arty Straehla \$540,000(1) None

-Mark Layton \$270,000(1)
+Mark Layton $$270,000^{(1)}$ None